Building a Deep Sky Astrophotography Kit

 Recommended Astrophotography Mounts

 The iOptron SkyGuider Pro is a portable EQ mount that offers a reliable solution for astrophotography on the go.
-The SkyGuider Pro makes shooting long exposure starscapes without star-trailing possible.
+The SkyGuider Pro makes shooting long exposure starscapes without star-trailing possible (see my video about star trackers).

 Payload: 11 lbs